 Learn how your center can build an effective rehab lead generation strategy online with the following tips, which don’t involve purchasing rehab leads.
 Instead, these strategies focus on attracting leads naturally.

-For professional help with drug rehab lead generation, call 888-256-9448 to speak with a strategist about lead generation services from WebFX, or keep reading to learn about a few ways you can start generating more rehab leads for your center.
+For professional help with drug rehab lead generation, call 7.8 million to speak with a strategist about lead generation services from WebFX, or keep reading to learn about a few ways you can start generating more rehab leads for your center.

 1. Create thorough content and gate it